 In addition to the usual putting greens and the driving range you have a fairly large practice field with a sand bunker, an approach green and a free pitching course of 5.

 The golf restaurant is open daily during golf season, as is the ”Half-way-house” at tee 8.
 In the vicinity of tee 4 and tee 8 there is a waterclosett and on tee 12 there is a ”traditional” toilet.

 If you have a trailer or camping van you may stay overnight at our camping ground for a small fee.
 This is not an ordinary camping site but will certainly do for most golfers.
 You also have the option of staying at B&B. More information is to be found under the navigation “Gäst/Boende” at this website.

 If you prefer to stay in a hotel there are several recommendations under the navigation “Gäst/Boende” at this website.

 Please be welcome to call the reception for more information; (+46)19-587080

 Driving from Örebro

-Some notes on history
+Some cultural notes